-While small in appearance, this grill has a rather generous cooking surface of 418 square inches which is enough to fit three rib packs and 12 burgers at once, enough to feed a party.
+While small in appearance, this grill has a rather generous cooking surface of 418 square inches, which is enough to fit 3 rib packs and 12 burgers at once.
+This is enough to feed a party!

 - The digital thermostat is a great way to keep track of your meat without opening the lid